ThomasWinn/Gymstagram/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* Implementing functionality for likes
+* Implementing functionality for likes which utilized heavy amounts of AJAX
+* Learning the BeautifulSoup4 Documentation to efficiently scrape quote sites

 ## Testing Notes